Pollack Lab: Translational Cancer Genomics

 - Investigating mechanisms underlying genomic instability and the shaping of cancer genomes.

-- Applying genomic methods to study less common neoplasms and benign diseases.
+- Applying genomic appoaches to study less common neoplasms, and benign proliferative diseases.

 - Exploring cellular heterogeneity through single-cell analysis in human health and disease.